A Review of the Restaurants and Bars in the Machneyuda Group.

 - Balagan and Shabour in Paris.
 In January 2021, Shabour was awarded a Michelin star.

 The group will soon be opening a delicatessen next to Shabour and also plans to open a vegetarian restaurant similar to Jerusalem’s Tzemah in Paris.
-The group is also opening their first restaurant outside Jerusalem.
+The group is also opening its first restaurant outside Jerusalem.
 The restaurant will be in the newly renovated Galei Kinneret Hotel in Tiberius due to open in May.